 Long-sleeved shirt or blouse

-The vegetation in the all gorilla trekking national parks is thick, with wild and spiky plants.
+The vegetation in the gorilla trekking national parks is thick, with wild and spiky plants.
 Long-sleeved clothing not only keeps you cool in the sun but also keeps insects out of your garments and off your skin.

-The hat and sunglasses will protect you from direct strong sun rays, find a good hat, hats with a 2-3-inch brim are best for protecting areas often exposed to the intense sun such as your nose, forehead, and ears.
+The hat and sunglasses will protect you from direct strong sun rays; find a good hat; hats with a 2-3-inch brim are best for protecting areas often exposed to the intense sun, such as your nose, forehead, and ears.